Moscow assets fall as Crimea votes to join Russia, Obama orders visa bans

 "There is a fear of a war and there is a fear of a potential Ukraine default," Kantolinsky said.
 "The Crimean authorities are inclined to become part of the Russian Federation - Kiev, of course, will be against, and that means that an armed conflict may be inescapable."

-The moves to formally bring the Crimea, which has an ethnic Russian majority and has effectively been seized by Russian forces, under Moscow's rule came as EU leaders gathered for an emergency summit to seek ways to pressure Russia to back down and accept mediation [ID:nL6N0M320U].
+The moves to formally bring the Crimea, which has an ethnic Russian majority and has effectively been seized by Russian forces, under Moscow's rule came as EU leaders gathered for an emergency summit to seek ways to pressure Russia to back down and accept mediation.

-Moody's ratings agency said on Thursday that Russia's actions in Ukraine were negative for Russia's sovereign creditworthiness [ID:nL6N0M32W0].
+Moody's ratings agency said on Thursday that Russia's actions in Ukraine were negative for Russia's sovereign creditworthiness.
 Moody's and the Fitch ratings agency said the crisis would weigh on Russia's economy.
-[ID:nFit692309]

 "This negative sentiment, which is likely to translate into increasing net private sector capital outflows that have already been a structural impediment to Russia's economic development, will negatively affect Russia's GDP growth," Moody's said in a statement.